dpla-attic/automation/README.md

   * ansible/group_vars/all.dist
     * Note that user shell accounts are configured in ansible/group_vars/all, and that they require SSH public keys in their ssh_authorized_keys fields.
-* Copy or symlink the appropriate Vagrantfile.<name> to Vagrantfile.
+* Copy or symlink the appropriate Vagrantfile.&lt;name&gt; to Vagrantfile.
   At the moment, this means symlink Vagrantfile.bigcouch to Vagrantfile.
   In the future, there will be more hosts in our configuration than you'll want to have running simultaneously as VMs.